nkadel/samba4repo/README.md

 * make build

-Samba 4.10 has strong dependencies on additional components that may or not be built into the current Fedora releases.
+Samba 4.10 nad later has strong dependencies on additional components that may or not be built into the current Fedora releases.
 These are in the following submodules:

 * libtalloc-xxx-srpm